sobaba-12/sim_and_scat/_build/classical_methods/van_der_waals.md

 ## Important

-These are just two of many potentials for modelling of the van der Waals interaction.
+These are just two of many potentials that can be used to model the van der Waals interaction.
 Furthermore, the parameters used in the model are just one example of the many possible parameterisations of the argon-argon interaction.

 ## References